dhoulb/blork/README.md

 ### Array tuple type

-Similarly, to check the format of tuples, pass an array with two or more items as the type. _If two or more types are in an type array, it is considered a tuple type and will be rejected if it does not conform exactly to the tuple._
+Similarly to check the format of tuples pass an array with two or more items as the type. _If two or more types are in an type array, it is considered a tuple type and will be rejected if it does not conform exactly to the tuple._

 ```js
 // Pass.